quantumgardener/qg.blog/content/notes/Mediabank.md

 As soon as possible after the date and time of a file are confirmed correct during ingestion, the media is renamed.

 The process for handling uncertain dates is described in [[My Photo Dating Strategy for Uncertain Dates]].

-# File storage and backup
+## File storage and backup
 Refer to [[My Backup Strategy]] for how digital assets and the database are backed up.
 ## RAW Photo Processing

-1. Lens correction - I do this automatically on import in to [[Lightroom]]
+1. Lens correction - I do this automatically pre-import by running through [[DXO Pure Raw]]
 2. Transform
 3. Crop
 4. White Balance